-On appeal, Kelley also asserts for the first time that there is a fact issue regarding actual malice because there is summary-judgment evidence that Homan visited the offices of KTRK once to confirm that Randolph was the woman accomanying Kelley and his sons to Splashtown on a videotape to be used in one of KTRK's news broadcasts.
-While the summary-judgment evidence does show this, it does not indicate that Homan did anything during this visit other than confirm that Randolph, Kelley, and Kelley's sons were on the videotape.
-These identifications themselves were accurate, and Kelley does not assert that they are defamatory.
-Homan's confirmation of the identity of these individuals does not raise a genuine issue of fact as to whether Homan had serious doubt as to the truth of the statements that he made to Dolcefino regarding the Plumb subcontract.
+On appeal, Kelley also asserts for the first time that there was a fact issue regarding actual malice based on summary-judgment evidence that Homan visited the offices of KTRK once to confirm that Randolph was the woman accomanying Kelley and his sons to Splashtown on a videotape to be used in one of KTRK's broadcasts.
+While the summary-judgment evidence did show this, it did not indicate that Homan did anything during this visit other than confirm that Randolph, Kelley, and Kelley's sons were on the videotape.
+These identifications themselves were accurate, and Kelley does not assert that they were defamatory.
+Homan's confirmation of the identity of these individuals did not raise a genuine issue of fact as to whether Homan had serious doubt as to the truth of the statements that he made to Dolcefino regarding the Plumb subcontract.